sukhbinder/QuarterlyResultsAnalyzer/readme.md

 #Quarterly Financial Results Analyzer

-Every quarter when results come out, I spend suffiecint hours looking at the financial results of the stocks I am tracking to elicit nagging comments from wifey.
-So developed this simple python scripts which does the analysis and generates me the PDF which i email to myself to look at during office communute.
+Every Quarter when results come out, I spend sufficient hours looking at the financial results of the stocks I am tracking to elicit nagging comments from wifey.
+So developed this simple python script which does the analysis and generates me the PDF which I email to myself to look at during office commute

 Hope someone else will find it as useful as I do.
 Will put the results on my blog.